Havi003/Hospital_Management_System/README.md

 ## Tools

-MySQL Workbench for database management.
+MySQL Workbench for database management , Install the latest version of git.

 ### Installation Steps